Here Are The 'Outside The Box' Progressive Ideas 2020 Democrats Are Pitching

 What he means by "technocratic limitations" is that in some cases, these policy proposals do not, technically, exist yet.
 But in his view, that's not necessarily bad.

 "It may well be the case — in fact, I'd say it is — that they don't have a clear path from where we are to Medicare for all, or an ambitious guaranteed jobs program," Bernstein said.
-"But what's important right now is the aspiration that those programs represent in terms of finally trying to really do something about the profound gap between the haves and have nots in this country."
+"But what's important right now is the aspiration that those programs represent in terms of finally trying to really do something about the profound gap between the haves and have-nots in this country."

 For her part, Kelton is more bullish on how well some of these policies could work.
 Unlike many Washington policy wonks, for example, she's not worried about the cost of Medicare for all.